-Sustainable Tools follows on the heels of a series of co-edited projects with Peter Dickinson and Kirsty Johnston about the role of artists and audiences in the production of mega-events.
-The first ‘Vancouver After 2010’ for Canadian Theatre Review (164, 2015), brings together scholars, artists, and cultural producers to ask what kinds of resources remain after a mega-event has left town.
+I have collaborated on a series of special issues that examine how artists navigate the boom and bust cycles of festivals and mega-events.
+With Jen Harvie, I co-edited The Cultural Politics of London 2012 for Contemporary Theatre Review.
+This issue critically examines the 2012 Summer Olympic and Paralympics, as well as the Cultural Olympiad, and includes my own article about art-activist responses to the staging of the London Summer Games.
+With Peter Dickinson and Kirsty Johnston, I co-edited two journal issues.
+The first Vancouver After 2010 for Canadian Theatre Review, brings together scholars, artists, and cultural producers to ask what kinds of resources remain after a mega-event has left town.
 From public art and sound walks, to hockey games and real estate speculation, this issue reveals the pervasive power of the Olympics to continue to shape how Vancouverites move through and live within the city.
-The second special issue, ‘MEGA-EVENT CITIES: Art, Audiences, Aftermaths’ was published in PUBLIC (53, 2016) and includes an autoethnographic account of my auditions for the London 2012 opening ceremonies.
-The issue also features a script by Jenny Sealey, and interviews with socially-engaged artists Neville Gabie and Liz Crow, both of whom contributed evocative documentation of their art and performance practice.
+The second, MEGA-EVENT CITIES: Art/Audiences/Aftermaths, published in PUBLIC, features a script by Jenny Sealey, and interviews with socially-engaged artists Neville Gabie and Liz Crow, both of whom contributed evocative documentation of their respective art and performance practices.